 Before the test

-Before the test it is very important that the woman has information about the test and what it involves.
+Before the test it's very important that the woman has information about the test and what it involves.
 She (or her guardian) needs to be able to give consent to have the test.

-If a woman has very severe learning disabilities, she may not be able to understand the information and may not be able to give consent to having the test.
+If a woman has very severe learning disabilities, she may not be able to understand the information and is unable to give consent to having the test.
 This can make it difficult for the people caring for her to make a decision about what is best for her.